mcclure/ts-hello-bug/README.md

-This is a Typescript "Hello world" command-line app, intended for forking.
+This is a Typescript "Hello world" command-line app, intended to demonstrate a bug.
 Code is in `src/`.
-Make sure to edit the package name, license and author in package.json when you fork it, and also edit license.txt unless you want to release in the public domain.

 Created by Andi McClure.